 (for the text of the poem, click here for Poetry Foundation.
 You can also find it at The Academy of American Poets, which is wonderfully ironic, as he was not American; and you can hear it recited at Poem Hunter, even more ironically as the voice is not only American, but female.)

 The images are starkly realistic, even when they serve as metaphors.
-No imagination here, no Biblical visions: Owen witnessed the apocalypse “live”, participated himself, and described in precise detail what he saw and heard and felt; his poetry is not pacifist propaganda, however, but merely testimony with shell-shock.
+No imagination here, no Biblical visions: Owen witnessed the apocalypse "live", participated himself (died on virtually its last day), and described in precise detail what he saw and heard and felt; his poetry is not pacifist propaganda, however, but merely testimony with shell-shock.

 The pace and rhythm, the careful punctuation of the opening stanza, recreate the pace and rhythm of the trudging soldiers; the images an ipsissima verba, as inexorable as celluloid.
 This is what it was like: even the metaphor "blood-shod" is to be taken literally.
 This is what it was like: if you find the Truth about Reality upsetting - why, you could always read "Gerontion".

 The poem trudges as the soldiers trudge; but then, as sudden in the poem as on the battlefield, we are shocked into a frenzy of hysterical activity as the gas shell explodes.
 Men have become monstrous, nightmare figures, whether through the mutilation of their limbs or through the demonic figures they resemble in their masks.
 Fire, lime, green light, screaming - surely this is none other than the Inferno that we have entered: Hell on Earth: a waking nightmare?